prody/ProDy/doc/tutorial/commands.rst

 .. _commands-tutorial:

 *******************************************************************************
-Commands Tutorial
+Applications Tutorial
 *******************************************************************************

-You can use :ref:`commands` to perform some automated tasks, such as ANM/GNM/PCA calculations, fetching and aligning PDB files, making atom selections, or identify contacts.
-ProDy commands are handled by a script that comes with all installation packages.
+You can use :ref:`prody-apps` to perform some automated tasks, such as ANM/GNM/PCA calculations, fetching and aligning PDB files, making atom selections, or identify contacts.
+ProDy applications are handled by a script that comes with all installation packages.
 You can run the script from a central location such as :file:`/usr/local/bin`::